Home » Educators » The Importance of Nursing School Accreditation » Commission on Collegiate Nursing Education (CCNE)

 Standard II Program Quality: Institutional Commitment and Resources 10

-Parent institutions must provide full support to accredited programs and their faculty and staff to maintain the capacity to achieve their mission, goals, and outcomes continually.
+Parent institutions must fully support accredited programs and their faculty and staff to maintain the capacity to continually achieve their mission, goals, and outcomes.
 This support includes fiscal, physical, and academic resources.

 Standard III Program Quality: Curriculum and Teaching-Learning Practices 13